jgarciasm/ssv-api/README.md

 ## _Getting started_ 🚀

-Since you will likely want to use (Git) version control as well, the fastest route is to clone the repository, delete its .git/ folder and then create a new Git repository:
+Since you will likely want to use (Git) version control as well, the fastest route is create a new repository from ssv-api template.
+This will create a new Github repository using the same structure that ssv-api but with the personalized information that you has to provide.
+To do this you has to press **Use this template** green button placed at the right top corner of **<> Code** section of this repository.

+Or do it by hand by clone the repository, delete its .git/ folder and then create a new Git repository:

 ```
 git clone https://github.com/jgarciasm/ssv-api.git PROJECT_NAME